frankkn/Frontend_Project_HongKongMemory/README.md

 🎯 Used languages: HTML, CSS, javascript

-🌱 Other APIs: simplePagination, isotope, CountAPI, Bootstrap
+🌱 Other APIs: simplePagination, isotope, CountAPI, Bootstrap(For RWD)

 😄 Description: This is my first website.
 The main content is about my previous life in Hong Kong.(2018-2020)